Pharsalia: The poem as civil war

 According to Jamie Masters, Lucan's Pharsalia is not just a poem about a civil war, but rather in a metaphorical way is a civil war.
 In other words, he argues that Lucan embraces the metaphor of internal discord and allows it to determine the way the story is told by weaving it into the fabric of the poem itself.
 Masters proposes that Lucan's work is both "Pompeian" (in the sense that it celebrates the memory of Pompey, revels in delay, and decries the horrors of civil war) and "Caesarian" (in the sense that it still recounts Pompey's death, eventually overcomes delay, and describes the horrors of war in careful detail).
 Because Lucan is on both of the characters' sides whilst also supporting neither, the poem is inherently at war with itself.
 Furthermore, because Lucan seems to place numerous obstacles before Caesar, he can be seen as opposing Caesar's actions.
 However, since Lucan still chooses to record them in song, he—being the poet and thus the one who has the final say on what goes into his work—is in some ways waging the war himself.
 Ultimately, Masters refers to the binary opposition that he sees throughout the entire poem as Lucan's "schizophrenic poetic persona".

 Poetic representation of history

 Though the Pharsalia is an historical epic, it would be wrong to think Lucan is only interested in the details of history itself.
-As one commentator has pointed out, Lucan is more concerned "with the significance of events rather than the events themselves."
+As one commentator has pointed out, Lucan is more concerned "with the significance of events rather than the events themselves".

+Barbaric nature of the Celts

+Triad of Gaulish deities

+Lucan alludes to the barbaric nature of the Celts, while describing the call-out of troops from Gaul, at the beginning of Caesar's civil war.